sofwerx/tensorflow-gun-detection/README.md

     - Images inside data/images/processed are compressed into train.tar.gz and test.tar.gz folders.
     - Navigate to data/images/processed folder and type "bash uncompress.sh" in your terminal.

+  - Create csv records for the xml files
+    - Navigate to data/images/processed and run xml_to_csv.py file

 ### utils/image_resizer.py
   - usage